 - A flea feeds on blood—mostly from furry mammals such as cats and dogs, but humans can be hosts.

 - A black carpet beetle eats fabric, carpets, and stored foods.

 - A booklouse feeds on mold and fungi.

 - A spider beetle eats droppings, seeds, and whole grains.

 ABC Can Help With Your Bug Problem

-Of all the bugs we’ve described, bed bugs are likely the most resilient blood-suckers that you will ever deal with in your home.
-Because of this, it’s vital to quickly handle any possible infestation as quickly as possible by calling in an experienced pest control professional.
+Of all the bugs we’ve described, bed bugs are likely the most resilient blood-suckers you will ever deal with in your home.
+Because of this, it’s vital to quickly handle any possible infestation as soon as possible by calling in an experienced pest control professional.
 ABC Home & Commercial Services has been helping families with bed bug infestations and other unwanted insect houseguests for decades.
-If you’re not sure and you’re having trouble catching any of the pests, our experts can assess the situation and implement an effective treatment plan as soon as possible.
+If you’re unsure or having trouble catching pests, our experts can assess the situation and implement an effective bed bug treatment plan as soon as possible.